-The Etisalat Fellowship is a unique and generous annual award of £10,000 sponsored by the international telecommunications company Etisalat to enable a fiction writer from Africa who wants to write in English to spend four months in the Creative Writing community at the University of East Anglia.
+The 9mobile Fellowship (formally Etisalat) is a unique and generous annual award of £10,000 sponsored by the international telecommunications company 9mobile to enable a fiction writer from Africa who wants to write in English to spend four months in the Creative Writing community at the University of East Anglia.

 The Fellow is mentored at UEA by Professor Giles Foden, author of The Last King of Scotland, and is provided with significant opportunities to meet other writers, as well as agents and publishers while working on their second book.

 We are delighted to announce that the 2019/20 David T. K. Wong Fellowship has been awarded to Ayọ̀bámi Adébáyọ̀.